dotfiles/dotfiles.github.com/index.md

 which lets you merge subtrees (other repositories) into one Git repository, and later split and push changes back out.

-## Talk to others

-In addition to the GitHub dotfiles community, there is a great [vcs-home group](https://vcs-home.branchable.com/), with a mailing list, IRC channel, and wiki.

 ## FAQ

 ### Why create this site?